 GLD has signed up to the Positive about Disabled People Commitment and will guarantee an interview to any disabled applicant who meets the minimum criteria.
 The Equality Act 2010 defines a disabled person as someone who has a physical or mental impairment which has a substantial and adverse long-term effect on his or her ability to carry out normal day-to-day activities.

-To meet the minimum criteria, candidates applying under the terms of the Guaranteed Interview Scheme (GIS) must:
+To meet the minimum criteria, candidates applying under the terms of the Disability Confidence Scheme (DCS) must:

 – Meet all aspects of the stated minimum eligibility criteria (i.e. academic, nationality, and professional criteria).